ayubondarenko/Ant-Runs/README.md

 Cells in which the sum of the digits in the X coordinate plus the sum of the digits in

-the Y coordinate is greater than 25 unavailable
+the Y coordinate is greater than 25 is unavailable for an ant.

-an ant.
 For example, a cell with coordinates (59, 79) is not available, because

 5 + 9 + 7 + 9 = 30, which is more than 25.

-How many cells can an ant visit if its initial position (1000,1000), (including the initial cage).
+How many cells can an ant visit if its initial position (1000,1000), (including the initial cell).

 It is necessary to find a number of cells and write a script in the language